Snapr/html-projects/js-native.md

 Pass back any extra supplied parameters such as `foursquare_venue` via the query string when returning to the webview.

-## Aviary
+## 18. Aviary
 -------------------------

-SnaprKit has built in options for integrating with Aviary SDK if its has been included with the build.
+SnaprKit has options for integrating with the Aviary SDK if its has been included with the build.

 ### Aviary edit